HERE UNTIL HIV ISN'T: OUR APPROACH TO HIV CURE

 Induce and reduce: our approach to HIV cure

-The research required to devise an HIV cure is complex and requires a commitment to the long-term.
+The research required to develop an HIV cure is complex and requires a commitment to the long-term.
 As we look ahead to the future, we’re optimistic that the initial steps we’ve taken towards establishing our approach to HIV cure will move from the laboratory into clinical studies in people, big steps in the long journey to finding a cure for HIV.
 It is our life’s work to end the HIV epidemic, and we will be here until HIV isn’t.